DanielGibson/texview/README.md

 Download the latest release at https://github.com/DanielGibson/texview/releases/latest

-or download Windows and Linux test binaries from automated builds at https://github.com/DanielGibson/texview/actions
+Or download Windows and Linux *test binaries* from automated builds at https://github.com/DanielGibson/texview/actions
 Downloading automated test builds REQUIRES YOU TO BE LOGGED INTO GITHUB!
 Click on an appropriate "workflow run" and then, under "Artifacts", you can download the build in a ZIP, for example "texview-win64-120eeaa".